BKokay/test-vault/0-inbox/Methods for use cases.md

 ```

 - [ ] I want to see total savings per custom time period of using the fuel-saver per driver or for all drivers
+	- For a company, there would need to be a company table?
+	- Replace d.id = ? with d.maptrip_manager_company = ?
 ```SQL
 SELECT d.id AS driver_id,
        d.first_name || ' ' || d.last_name AS driver_name,